 Aircraft Variant (within Type)

 As used with respect to the licensing and operation of flight crew, means an aircraft of the same basic certificated type which contain modifications not resulting in significant changes of handling and/or flight characteristics, or flight crew complement, but causing significant changes to equipment and/or procedures.

-GLO 18 IRM Ed 9, June 2018

 Airport Handling Manual (AHM)

 An manual published by IATA that defines industry standards in the following areas relevant to airline ground operations: Passenger Handling, Baggage Handling, Cargo and Mail Handling, Aircraft Handling and Loading, Load Control, Airside Management and Safety, Aircraft Movement Control, Ground Handling Agreements, Airport Handling Ground Support Equipment Specifications, Environmental Specifications for Ground Handling Operations.

+GLO 18 IRM Ed 10, August 2019

 Airside

 The movement area of an airport, adjacent terrain and building or portions thereof, access to which is controlled.

 Airside Safety Training

 Training designed to ensure an acceptable level of safety by personnel in the performance of duties in the airside areas of an airport.

 Airworthiness

 The status of an aircraft, engine, propeller or part when it conforms to its approved design and is in a condition for safe operation.

 Airworthiness Certificate

 See Certificate of Airworthiness.

 Airworthiness Data Data issued by the aircraft, engine or component original equipment manufacturer (OEM) or an NAA that is to be used during the maintenance of aircraft, engines and components.
 Airworthiness Directive (AD) A directive issued by an NAA that requires specific action within a specific time frame for specified aircraft, engines or components.
 ADs are usually issued to address a current or possible deficiency.
 Airworthiness Release A certification in accordance with the applicable authority as it applies to the completion of a particular check (e.g. Service Check, 'A' Check, 'C' Check, 'D' Check, 30K Check, Special Inspection, engine change, major repair, or major alteration).
-Equivalent Terms: Certificated Release to Service, Release to Service Airworthy Meeting aircraft type design, and in condition for safe flight.
-Alternate Airport An airport to which an aircraft may proceed when it becomes either impossible or inadvisable to proceed to or to land at the airport of intended landing.
+Equivalent Terms: Certificated Release to Service, Release to Service Airworthy Meeting aircraft type design, and in condition for safe flight. □ Alert Service Bulletin Document issued by the manufacturer when a condition exists that the manufacturer feels is safety-related (as opposed to a product improvement).
+See Service Bulletin Alternate Airport An airport to which an aircraft may proceed when it becomes either impossible or inadvisable to proceed to or to land at the airport of intended landing.
 Alternate airports include the following: Take-off alternate-An alternate airport at which an aircraft can land, if necessary, shortly after take-off when it is not possible to return to the airport of departure.
 En route alternate-An airport at which an aircraft would be able to land after experiencing an unplanned abnormal or emergency condition while en route.
 ETOPS en route alternate-A suitable and appropriate alternate airport at which an aircraft would be able to land after experiencing an engine shutdown or other abnormal or emergency condition while en route in an ETOPS operation.
 Destination alternate-An alternate airport to which an aircraft may proceed and be able to land should it become either impossible or inadvisable to land at the airport of intended landing.